AJRepo/PHPlot/phplot/README.txt

 are some known issues:

   + If PHP is built with Thread Safety on (ZTS), the GD extension is unable to find TrueType fonts unless the full path is given.
-(This is probably a PHP bug.)
+(This might be a PHP bug.)
 The text in the PHPlot Reference Manual section "TrueType Font Selection" concerning finding fonts without a path does not work on these systems.
 This has been found to affect the version of PHP distributed with Slackware, but not Ubuntu.
 It affects the thread-safe PHP